rameshgandhi22/PythonProject/README.md

 Acceptance Criteria:
 Given User should launch the browser and load url
-when User should search python on google
+When User should search python on google
 Then User should able to see the resuts